Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Integration Capabilities

 Listing \ref{list:llms} showcases the inference flow of Protean by 20 iterations when used with the revised test case.
 As expected, the smaller module without a change, shown on top, doesn't have any potential opportunities and thus, the agile driver doesn't accept any better steps than the initial, and all are in fact around 1, showing no predicted module speedup by the IR2Score model.
-However, when optimizing the revised \texttt{susan.c} module, we quickly see the simulated annealing driver exploring locally optimal points, one after another, and as long as the temperature remains hot and the better solutions are getting accepted, until we visit recipe CD, which has the predicted module speed up of around 8\% that turns out to be the best solution found at iteration 11th. \texttt{Best State} column shows visiting a few other states didn't yield any more optimal solutions, and thus the driver ends its run successfully by showcasing the subsequence CD and its internal optimization passes (refer to Table \ref{tab:subsequences} for the dictionary).
-Upon finishing the agile driver, the compiler starts linking its modules and generates the binary, and it has a 7\% speed up wrt the LLM-optimized source code.
-Note that we expected the final binary to have a similar actual speedup value to \texttt{susan.c}'s predicted module speedup of 8\% and although the module is by far the biggest in the benchmark, there are two contributing factors for it: (1) There is a slight amount of prediction error, as shown in Figure \ref{fig:test}, and (2) the linker applies program-wide optimization on top of what we did in the IR and thus, the actual benefits are slighly different.
-This example showcases the LLM integration capabilities of the Protean compiler, for which we managed to speed up our test case by 3.1\% using the LLM model, plus an additional 7\% using the Protean compiler, respectively.
+However, when optimizing the revised \texttt{susan.c} module, we quickly see the simulated annealing driver exploring locally optimal points, one after another, and as long as the temperature remains hot and the better solutions are getting accepted, until we visit recipe CD, which has the predicted module speed up of around 8\% that turns out to be the best solution found at the 11th iteration.
+The \textit{Best State} column shows that visiting a few other states did not yield any more optimal solutions, and thus the driver ends its run successfully by showcasing the subsequence CD and its internal optimization passes (refer to Table \ref{tab:subsequences} for the dictionary).
+Upon finishing the agile driver, the compiler starts linking its modules and generates the binary, and it has a 7\% speed up compared to the LLM-optimized source code.

+Note that given the small generalization (test) error we showcase in Figure \ref{fig:test}, we expect the final binary to have a similar actual speedup value to \texttt{susan.c}'s predicted module speedup of 8\% because it is by far the only contributing module of the benchmark, and secondly, standard Makefiles of CBench benchmark don't apply Link-time-optimization (LTO) to generate the binaries.
+Therefore, this example showcases the LLM integration capabilities of the Protean compiler, for which we managed to speed up our test case by 3.1\% using the LLM model, plus an additional 7\% using the Protean compiler, respectively.